SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Related Work

 \section{Related Work}

-\textbf{Learning from Sets.} In recent years a large corpus of work studied the problem of learning from sets~\cite{zaheer2017deep}, and more generally learning in exchangeable deep models~\cite{de20209, bloem2020probabilistic, bloem2019probabilistic}.
+\paragraph{Learning from Sets.} In recent years a large corpus of work studied the problem of learning from sets~\cite{zaheer2017deep}, and more generally learning in exchangeable deep models~\cite{de20209, bloem2020probabilistic, bloem2019probabilistic}.
 These models can be formulated in a variety of ways, but they all have in common a form of permutation invariant aggregation (or pooling mechanism) over the input set.
 Deep Sets~\cite{zaheer2017deep} formalized the framework of exchangeable models.
 The Neural Statistician~\cite{edwards2016towards} was the first model proposing to learn from sets in the variational autoencoder framework and used a simple and effective mean pooling mechanism for aggregation.
 The authors explored the representation capacities of such model for clustering and few-shot supervised learning.
 Generative Query Networks performs neural rendering~\cite{eslami2018neural} where the problem of pooling views arises.
 The Neural process family~\cite{garnelo2018neural, kim2019attentive}, where a set of point is used to learn a context set and solve downstream tasks like image completion and few-shot learning.
 Set Transformers \cite{lee2019set} leverages attention to solve problems involving sets.
 PointNet~\cite{qi2017pointnet} models point clouds as a set of points.
 Graph Attention Networks~\cite{velickovic2017graph} aggregate information from related nodes using attention.
 Associate Compression Network~\cite{graves2018acn} can be interpreted in this framework, where a prior for a VAE is learned using the top-knn retrieved in latent space.
 In this work we build on ideas and intuitions in these works, with a focus on generative models for sets.
+SetVAE~\cite{kim2021setvae} proposes a VAE for point-clouds, showing that processing the input set at multiple resolutions is a promising direction for set-based latent variable models.